Add Controls to Displays and edit properties, mapping to tags.

 Numeric Input:

-• Double Click the button and go to Settings
+• Double-click the control and go to Settings.

 2. Text Components